shivansh/TCP-IP-Regression-TestSuite/README.md

 |TCP timestamps|*|Passed|

 ## Future Plans and Work
 There is a huge scope for work yet to be done in this project, and I am not stopping anywhere in the near future.
 The final goal is to make this test suite exhaustive so that it can be easy for FreeBSD developers for checking the authenticity of the network stack, and that any misbehavior can be easily found out and rectified.
-The number of scenarios that can be added are innumerable, and the existing implemented set will be kept expanding and perfected.
-Some of the tasks which can be done are -
+The number of scenarios that can be added are innumerable, and the existing implemented set will be kept expanding and perfected. <br>Some of the tasks which can be listed as of now are -
  * Once we are successful in adding support in **tcp_info()** for checking window size, scenarios such as sliding window protocol, zero window handling and zero window probing can be successfully tested.
  * Adding support for urgent pointer in _packetdrill_.
  * _packetdrill_ currently supports testing only a single connection at a time.
 An attempt will be made to patch it to support multiple concurrent connections.